 Ivy is a threat to our trees, but it is a beatable one.
-Caroline Haynes, President of Arlington Regional Master Naturalists, recommends that all home and property owners protect their trees and landscaping investments by cutting ivy away from trees using these simple steps:
+Caroline Haynes, Past President of Arlington Regional Master Naturalists, recommends that all home and property owners protect their trees and landscaping investments by cutting ivy away from trees using these simple steps:

 - Use garden clippers to cut all ivy vines at the bottom around the entire trunk of all infested trees.